ouuan/naive-ui/src/spin/demos/enUS/index.demo-entry.md

 # Spin

 It can be called loading, but why it's called loading?
-Because there is another internal component with less props called loading.
+Because there is another internal component with fewer props called loading.

 ## Demos